Relative Attention-based One-Class Adversarial Autoencoder for Continuous Authentication of Smartphone Users: Experiments

+To evaluate the robustness of the proposed continuous authentication system in a real-world context, this study examines two types of attacks: random attacks and impersonation attacks.

-Random attack means that the attacker attempts to attack the legitimate user's smartphone with his behavioral habit, he has no knowledge of the legitimate user's behavioral patterns before attacking.
+\textbf{Random attack}: Random attack means that the attacker attempts to attack the legitimate user's smartphone with his behavioral habit, he has no knowledge of the legitimate user’s behavioral patterns before attacking.
 In the experiments, similar to Wang et al. \cite{wang2021framework}, we choose the smartphone user from HMOG dataset as the legitimate user, and the smartphone users from the BrainRun and IDNet dataset as attackers.
 Since different datasets are the behavioral biometrics of smartphone users collected under different scenarios, they can be used to simulate random attacks by multi-attackers.
 For each experiment, we randomly choose one smartphone user's behavioral biometrics from HMOG dataset (100 users) to train the relative attention-based one-class adversarial autoencoder, and the behavioral biometrics from the BrainRun and IDNet dataset are used to launch attacks.
 We perform random attacks analysis on each smartphone user in the HMOG dataset (100 users).

+\textbf{Impersonation Attack:} Before launching an attack, the attacker attempts to imitate behavioral patterns of the legitimate user by observing his behavioral habits during interaction with the smartphone.
+In this paper, we invited 20 volunteers to participate in the impersonation attack experiments.
+They signed an agreement to collect their behavioral biometric data for use in the impersonation attacks.
+We conducted 20 rounds of experiments, with each volunteer posing as a legitimate user.
+In each round, we randomly selected one of the 20 volunteers to act as the legitimate user, while the remaining 19 participants acted as attackers to conduct the impersonation attacks.
+In the impersonation attack experiments, the attacker first observed the legitimate users' behavioral patterns while interacting with their smartphones.
+Then attackers try to interact with legitimate users’ smartphones through the learned behavioral patterns.

-Table \ref{random attack} lists the mean values of FAR, FRR, EER, and AUROC under random attacks.
-As shown in Table \ref{random attack}, the proposed authentication method can achieve 0.01\% FAR, 1.41\% FRR, 1.28\% EER, 0.996 AUROC, and 0.01\% FAR, 1.35\% FRR, 1.23\% EER, 0.997 AUROC under the random attacks from the BrainRun dataset and IDNet dataset, respectively.
-Experimental results demonstrate that the proposed continuous authentication approach can well resist the random attacks from diverse attackers.
+Table \ref{random attack} lists the mean values of FAR, FRR, and EER, under random attack and impersonation attack.
+As shown in Table \ref{random attack}, the proposed authentication method can achieve 0.01\% FAR, 1.41\% FRR, 1.28\% EER, 0.996 AUROC, and 0.01\% FAR, 1.35\% FRR, 1.23\% EER under the random attacks from the BrainRun dataset and IDNet dataset, respectively.
+More importantly, we can achieve the mean performance of 1.63\% FAR, 1.45\% FRR, and 1.51\% EER under the impersonation attack.
+Experimental results demonstrate that the proposed continuous authentication approach can well resist random attacks and impersonation attacks.